Project-OSRM/osrm-backend/docs/profiles.md

 end
 ```

-The input data must an ASCII file with rows of integers. e.g.:
+The input data must be an ASCII file with rows of integers. e.g.:

 ```
 0  0  0   0